Know what you're mixing awareness campaign stakeholder kit

 This kit has been designed so you can share this awareness campaign across digital channels in your local community.

 You will find three images and some text to use on social media.
-We recommend scheduling each of the three images and corresponding text at least once each across your social media channels.
+We recommend scheduling each of the images and corresponding text at least once each across your social media channels.
 Our project partners will initially be promoting and sharing the campaign throughout May and June 2021, but we encourage you to continue to reuse these resources.

 However, the messaging is also appropriate for a wider Tasmanian audience, and we expect the campaign will broadly appeal.